syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 ---
 # Floating Window

-Floating window is one of the states in the DockingManager.
-To make children of the DockingManager as `Float`, set its `state` values as `Float`.
+Floating window is one of the state in the DockingManager.
+To make children of the DockingManager as Float, set its `State` values as `Float`.

-Floating window is like a Popup window and it has some limitation in resizing.
-To avoid this limitation, set the `UseNativeFloatWindow` property for the DockingManager as `True`.
+Floating window is like a Popup and it has some limitation in resizing.
+To avoid this limitation, set the `UseNativeFloatWindow` property of the DockingManager as `True`.

 {% highlight xml %}
 <syncfusion:DockingManager UseNativeFloatWindow="True">